kristensala/fit-reader/README.md

 - Summaries are not calculated yet
 - Last 7 weeks section is missing a bar chart which will be based on hours
 - TUI is not responsive what so ever (texts don't wrap)
-- Something seems to be wrong with the session graphs.
-Some data seems to be missing time to time. (need to look into it)
 - I don't know what will happen if the amount of sessions won't fit into the session list block (Is there a way to make it scrollable? -> probably)
 - And what ever else I come up on the go...